 Vizcaíno Plain (Punta Prieta to San Ignacio)

-In preparing to write up a summary of the Baja California peninsula for this website it became apparent that a great deal has already been written and put online regarding the natural aspects of the peninsula.
+In writing up a summary of the Baja California peninsula for this website it became apparent that a great deal has already been written and put online regarding the natural aspects of the peninsula.
 This is in addition the much greater quantity of information about general travel to the region, with resort and hotel information typical of travel guides.
 There was so much information available that we even questioned adding our own website.
 We decided to continue because this page can serve to help naturalists to find various sources of information that they might otherwise have to spend many hours searching for (as we have done).
 Plus, it would serve as a small repository of photos we took during a 15-day botanically-inclined trip along the peninsula in April 2019.

 As with newer additions to this website, our effort is to make the content less of a “personal trip report” and something more of an independent perspective usable by more travelers.
 Personal trip reports are interesting, but as we have visited the peninsula multiple times before, starting for one of us (MD) around 1970, this website tries to generalize these experiences.
 Prior to 2019 our previous extensive travel to the Baja California peninsula was during a 2004 meteorological field experiment, when we drove the entire peninsula twice, deploying instruments and training observers.